 - Physically strung out

 Some people with PTSD may use anger as a means of covering up other emotions, such as helplessness or guilt.
-The reason for this is anger provides people with a sense of power rather than vulnerability. ⁸
+Anger provides people with a sense of power rather than vulnerability. ⁸

 In order for your loved one to overcome these emotions, it may help if you: